 After I got married and had children my mother would press on me to take the kids to church.
 I finally asked “mother…when was the last time you went?”.
 She didn’t say anything after that.
 But soon after my mother went!
 To a drive-in church.
 Yeap…a drive-in church.

 She went alone just one time.
 After that my dad said he would drive her.
 They sat in the car with their mini doxie pretzel, while my dad read the newspaper.
 My mother would cringe, but the pastor told her that at least he was going.
 Slowly but surely he put the newspaper down and would listen.

 And years later, after he was saved I witnessed him tell the pastor at communion “I always knew you’d get me here pastor”.
 Just weeks later he died of lung cancer.

 But back to my mother starting to attend church after two decades.
 My point was that she also saw the pastor to try and mend our relationship.
 I give my mother credit for acknowledging our relationship would be helped if she herself got help.
-He told to stop hounding me to go to church.
+He told her to stop hounding me to go to church.
 Great advice, because after she stopped mentioning it I did start going.
 Not as much if I had to do it over again, but I have yet to see where manipulation works.